IBM/charts/repo/ibm-helm/ibm-itx-rs-prod.md

 ## Upgrade and Rollback considerations

-ITX RS 3.1.0 Helm chart has the major version `3` (`3.x.y`).
-To move between ITX RS installations with different minor chart versions, `helm upgrade` and `helm rollback` commands can be used.
+ITX RS 3.0.2 Helm chart has the major version `3` (`3.x.y`).
+To move between ITX RS installations with different minor or patch chart versions, `helm upgrade` and `helm rollback` commands can be used.

 Upgrading and rolling back ITX by default preserves the ITX RS PVCs and PVs and their contents.
 It is however recommended to back up ITX files before performing upgrade or rollback operations.
 If direct access to the storage provisioned for ITX is available, you can choose to copy the files to an alternative location so that they can be restored later if necessary.